Pete Wharmby

 Virtual: £1k-£3k

-I am active on LinkedIn, Instagram and on YouTube, where my channel is at over 3000 subscribers.
-I am a bestselling author: my first book, What I Want to Talk About, was published by Jessica Kingsley Publishers in September 2022, and my second book, Untypical, was published by HarperCollins in March 2023, with the paperback released in March 2024.
-I have also written a number of articles, interviews and book chapters, and appeared on BBC Radio 2.
-I am a former secondary English teacher and a father-of-one.
+Pete is a bestselling author, with his first book, What I Want to Talk About, published by Jessica Kingsley Publishers in September 2022, and his second book, Untypical, released by HarperCollins in March 2023, and the paperback in March 2024.

 Book Pete Wharmby